 If you’re like most nutrition professionals, you’re hearing these requests regularly!
 Luckily, there are several robust meal planning software tools available to help you quickly and easily develop plans that your clients will love and actually use.

-This article features insight from RDs that use custom meal planning tools in their practice.
+This article features an overview of the most popular meal planning software programs on the market, along with insight from RDs who use these in their practice.
 They share why they chose the tool, how they monetize the meal plans, and what they’ve learned along the way.

-However, meal plans are time consuming to create.
+However, meal plans can be time-consuming for us to create.
 Not to mention, balancing food allergies, preferences and nutrient prescriptions makes creating custom meal plans difficult.

-Having easy access to generating custom meal plans can add value for your clients as well as your business.
+Having easy access to generating custom meal plans can add value for your clients as well as passive income for your business.

-However, navigating the options can be difficult.
-From the ability to customize plans based on lists of allergies and food preferences, to macronutrient prescriptions and available recipe nutrient analysis, it can feel dizzying when considering the options.
+Trying to pick the best meal planning software options can be difficult.
+From the ability to customize plans based on lists of allergies and food preferences to macronutrient prescriptions and available recipe nutrient analysis, it can feel dizzying when considering the options.

-While a product demo and trial are valuable for making your decision, hearing insight from real users offers value you can’t obtain from the product’s website.
+While a product demo and trial are helpful for making your decision, hearing the insight from real dietitian business owners who are using the products offers value you can’t obtain from the product’s website.

-Recipe ideas provide a tangible example of how to incorporate more vegetables, or create a satisfying meal without an allergen.
+Recipe ideas provide a tangible example of how to incorporate more vegetables or create a satisfying meal even when avoiding allergens.